Are you looking to feel more connected to nature? How about growing spiritually?

 Tai Chi is a Vehicle to Spiritual Dimension

 Tai Chi is a practical framework for practicing holistic Eastern philosophy that integrates mind, body and spirit.
-It’s a vehicle to add a spiritual dimension to your life.
+It’s a vehicle to add a spiritual growth to your life.

 When it comes to spirituality, people also think of healing – they’re right.
 Part of spirituality is that it’s a healing tradition.
 Medicine and spirituality have been interconnected for a long time.
 There are other healing traditions that came from the Greek physicians, the shamans*, as well as the traditional Chinese medicine practitioners.
 These healing traditions do not serve to cure disease, but they serve as a means to actually release and enhance the spirit.